Frequently asked questions

 Win-EQF* cannot send CW from its internal keyer to a USB-to-serial-line converter (including "out of the box" solutions such as the microHAM Digi Keyer and the RigExpert TINY - when connected via USB).
 Win-EQF* uses an IRQ for talking to the COM port for the internal keyer.
 USB converters do not provide an IRQ (interrupt) for Win-EQF* to use.

-So, if you have a true COM port on your PC you can use it for the internal keyer.
-If not, SRI - you'll have to consider the options below.
+If you have a true COM port on your PC you can use it for the internal keyer.
+If not, you'll have to consider the options below.